Here’s Exactly How Long to Meditate For

-This is a shame because without ever stopping for a second people aren’t able to access to peace and happiness that lies within, always seeking something else externally, something new, something worth sharing with their 100s of social media followers.
+This is a shame because without ever stopping for a second people aren’t able to access to peace and happiness that lies within, always seeking something else externally, something new, something worth sharing with their 100s, or even 1000s, of social media followers.

-The ability to sustain the quality of life that is free from infirmity and apprehension is achieved through meditation.
+The ability to sustain the quality of life that is free from infirmity and apprehension can be achieved through meditation.
 It is a process practiced to gain and spread the vibrations.